 The device dimension is 4.7(width) x 4.9(depth) x 11.69(height) in inches, that includes the stand.
 The design is a solid metal build with stylish control buttons.
 The device looks are professional and with a sleek design.

 They have two ports where the first one is to power it up and transfer the digital signal to the computer system.
 The sampling rate configuration is 16 bit at 48 kHz.
 The package includes the standard 6 feet long cable.
-The second port is a headphones jack with 3.5 mm dimensions.
+The second port is a headphones jack (best headphones for podcasting here!) with 3.5 mm dimensions.
 This port allows you to check the recording.

 The front side displays the volume control and the back side has the four-level pattern switch.
 It allows four patterns that are cardioid, bidirectional, omnidirectional & stereo patterns.
 Unlike conventional microphones that use a single capsule, the Yeti sounds different as it uses three condenser capsules to process the signal is different ways.